alloba/personal-site/site/content/posts/valheim-server.md

 I went into this viewing it as a way to knock some rust off of my Terraform/AWS skills, so getting slowed down by issues wasn't very frustrating.
 It also gives me a little bit of a baseline going forward for if there is ever anything else that needs to be hosted in a similar way.

-I obviously wouldn't recommend the overal experience for just some random person that wanted to play a game with friends, but for someone interested in basic cloud infrastructure I think it was a good little project to take on.
+I obviously wouldn't recommend the overall experience for just some random person that wanted to play a game with friends, but for someone interested in basic cloud infrastructure I think it was a good little project to take on.

 The fact that there was an end always in sight helped a lot.
 It allowed much more of a focus on "does it work for now", instead of "is this a good long-term design".
-Plus I do enjoy a good sunsetting plan.
+Plus I do enjoy a good sun-setting plan.
 To be able to say that the server is shutting down on X day, and then to provide save data backups until Y day, and just have it be accepted - bliss.

 ![valheim tower sunset](/valheim/valheim_2.jpg)